By Jeff Shepard

 All of the surge in supply that’s going to occur over the next 18 months will create the strongest tenant market that we’ve seen in two decades.
 For the companies that make it to the other side of this crisis, as they work hard to rebuild their businesses and stabilize their losses, there will be tremendous opportunities in the market to downsize, and likely pricing will be 20% to 30% below what tenants used to pay in the pre-COVID days.
 There will be tremendous opportunities for subleases, and also lease renewals and restructurings and favorable prices for those companies that can still utilize the space that they have.
 For those companies that need flexibility, they’re going to find a market that will provide 2 to 3-year solutions versus the 5 to 10-year solutions that tenants had to sign in pre-COVID days.
 Many of those solutions will be “plug-and-play” and fully furnished, allowing companies to avoid the expense of purchasing furniture and setting up new space with technology systems.

 Some landlords, still in denial of the tsunami headed their way, are going to make tempting offers to tenants this year with only modest rent reductions in exchange for extending leases.
 Of course, there are always exceptions to the rule, and there will be sound reasoning for some companies to transact in the near term, such as landlords who are already providing aggressive double-digit percentage decreases in proposed rents and for companies that have a strategic reason for being in the market today.
 Each submarket, client situation and assignment is different, and it is important to set a specific strategy and objective for your particular circumstance.

-Jeffrey Shepard is a senior vice president of Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
-Contact Jeffrey at 1-844-662-6635 or email@example.com to learn more.
+Jeffrey Shepard is a senior vice president of Hughes Marino, a global corporate real estate advisory firm that exclusively represents tenants and buyers.
+Contact Jeffrey at 1-844-662-6635 or firstname.lastname@example.org to learn more.